 I was feeling my freedom and I was an easy mark.
 “Sure, I'll take some of those babies.”
 I laughed, “and a hunk of that stuff, too,” (‘that’ being my favorite party enhancement at the time).

 Next stop: The Cafe Au Go Go.

 In those days, most live entertainment clubs in the city had no liquor license.
-Coffee, exotic teas, and confectionery concoctions you could get, but no booze.
+Coffee, exotic teas and confectionery concoctions you could get, but no booze.
 Everybody in the place looked loaded, anyway.
-My coffee, with its peppermint stir stick, whipped cream topping, and abundance of chocolate sprinkles, was unusually tasty; my own “enhancement” was kicking in, too.
+My coffee with its peppermint stir stick, whipped cream topping and chocolate sprinkles, was unusually tasty; my own “enhancement” was kicking in, too.
 The band, a Three Dog Night clone, sounded better and better as the night wore on.

 A quick cab to the hotel for the car and soon we were on our way to Woodstock.